adolfomunoz/qdt/README.md

 ## Disclaimer

-This is released under the GPLv2 licence.
+This code is released under the [GNU Public License V2 licence](https://www.gnu.org/licenses/gpl-2.0-standalone.html).
 In practice, if you use this code I'd like the following to happen:
 * Let me know that you are using it.
 * Let me know how can it be improved.
 * If it makes sense, cite my [paper](http://giga.cps.unizar.es/~amunoz/projects/CGF2014_higherorder/).